snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 ### Acquisition Overview

-The **Acquisition Overview** aims at updating you about the website traffic with a breakdown by marketing channels.
+The **Acquisition Overview** provides an overview on the website traffic, with a breakdown by marketing channels.

 There is also a distinction between `New Users` who have not previously had a session on the website (domain_sessionidx=1) and `Existing users` who have a session with domain_sessionidx > 1.